cider/cider-example/README.md

 3. Enjoy the output being streamed back into your console.
 You can interrupt the build by simply terminating `paprika`.

-So, to put it together, there are three levels how to configure the build:
+To put it together, there are three levels how to configure the build:

 1. Include `.paprika.yml` in your project.
 2. Use environment variables that `paprika build` understands.